First Derivative Formulas

 1 + x2

-if a function is a function of function: u = u(x)
+When a function is a function of function: u = u(x)

 y = f(u) => y' = f'(u).u'

-example: let's have function y = sin(x2)
+Example: let's given y = sin(x2)

-in this situation u = x2, f(u) = sin(u), the derivatives are f'(u) = cos(u), u' = 2x
+Here u = x2, f(u) = sin(u), the derivatives are f'(u) = cos(u), u' = 2x

-y' = (sin(u))'.u' = cos(x2).2x = 2.x.cos(x2)
+y' = (sin(u))'⋅u' = cos(x2)⋅2x = 2⋅x⋅cos(x2)

-1) f(x) = 10x + 4y, what will be the first derivative f'(x) = ?
+1) f(x) = 10x + 4y, What is the first derivative f'(x) = ?

-ANSWER: We can use the formula for the derivate of function that is sum of functions f(x) = f1(x) + f2(x), f1(x) = 10x, f2(x) = 4y for the function f2(x) = 4y, y is a constant because the argument of f2(x) is x so f'2(x) = (4y)' = 0.
-So the derivative function of f(x) is: f'(x) = 10 + 0 = 10.
+f(x) = f1(x) + f2(x), f1(x) = 10x, f2(x) = 4y for the function f2(x) = 4y, y is a constant because the argument of f2(x) is x so f'2(x) = (4y)' = 0.
+Therefore, the derivative function of f(x) is: f'(x) = 10 + 0 = 10.

 2) Calculate the derivative of f(x) =